FionaAmuda/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Using Python to analyze a document
+Using Python to analyze a document.
+This is a class assignment, the data is publicly available on Kaggel.
+The Company name on this assignment is made up.